About

 Home is more than a house.
-From boats to bedrooms, homes come in many shapes and sizes.
+From boats to bedrooms, they come in many shapes and sizes.
 Some may not be the safe spaces we dream of, they may be temporary lodgings or a makeshift shelter.

 Over the last 400 years, people have embraced and endured a range of home circumstances, proving that home can be made in many different ways.

-Stories to look out for
+Objects to look out for

 Our flat!
 Christmas 1911